aboustayyef/aboustayyef/README.md

 # Hello This is Mustapha #
 ### I'm not a professional programmer but I do full stack webdev as a side hobby. ###

-Mostly I work with web technologies, enhanced by [Laravel](https://laravel.com) and [Vue](https://vuejs.org/) to build websites and web apps that only I use.
+I am trained as a Designer in college, but I've been programming since age 10 (a loooong time ago)...
+Today, I work mostly with web technologies, enhanced by [Laravel](https://laravel.com) and [Vue](https://vuejs.org/) to build web apps that sometimes only I use.
-This fancy RSS sync engine / reader that includes different view modes is a typical side project...